Salem Lutheran Church is gathering online.

 Ministering to Animals and Animal-Lovers

 In recent years, Salem has hosted an annual Blessing of the Animals in Riverside Park.
 Anyone who would like their four legged friends (or their fish, lizard, whatever!) to receive a blessing is most welcome and invited.
-This year we moved the event to the courtyard at the Church of the Redemption in Locust Point.
+In 2019 we moved the event to the courtyard at the Church of the Redemption in Locust Point.

 See what Salem's been up to!